ChengzhiTsoi/ICoCA_1.0/README.md

 - [Citation](#citation)

 ## Project Description
-This project focuses on the automated design of high-performance MOFs (Metal-Organic Frameworks) through material fingerprints and transfer learning.
-The repository includes code for running transfer learning models, automating the MOF design process, and managing related datasets.
-This project aims to accelerate the discovery and optimization of hypothetical MOFs by predicting performance and facilitating efficient molecular simulation workflows.
+This project focuses on the automated design of high-performance CPFs (Crystalline Porous Frameworks) through material fingerprints and transfer learning.
+The repository includes code for running transfer learning models, automating the CPF design process, and managing related datasets.
+This project aims to accelerate the discovery and optimization of hypothetical CPFs by predicting performance and facilitating efficient molecular simulation workflows.

 ## Project Organization